-Radio electric fields asymmetrically conveyed by a medical device referred to radioelectric asymmetric conveyer (REAC), are able to induce the transcription of GATA-4, Nkx-2.5, VEGF, hepatocyte growth factor (HGF), Von Willebrand factor (vWF), neurogenin-1, and myoD, genes orchestrating different tissue lineages, both in mouse embryonic and human adult stem cells[69,70].
-Moreover, REAC exposure counteracted MSC senescence downregulating the expression of p16INK4, ARF, p53, and p21, involved in cell cycle regulation, reducing the number of senescence associated-beta-galactosidase positive cells, also preserving TERT expression and telomere length[71-74].
-Radio electric conveyed fields allow a direct reprogramming of human skin fibroblast toward cardiac and neurogenic lineages, and synergistically enhanced the cardiogenic commitment in induced pluripotent stem cells (iPSCs) cultured in a cardiogenic medium[47,75], as well as being able to induce neurogenic phenotype in PC12 cells, model for dopaminergic neurons studies[76].
-Finally, concerning cell reprogramming several Authors showed that mechanical stimuli, as equiaxial stretching, have an important role in reprogramming somatic cells into iPSCs, with formation of a great number of iPSC colonies without using common viral mediated gene transduction[77].
+Radio electric fields asymmetrically conveyed by a medical device, referred to radioelectric asymmetric conveyer (REAC), are able to induce the transcription of GATA-4, Nkx-2.5, VEGF, hepatocyte growth factor (HGF), Von Willebrand factor (vWF), neurogenin-1, and myoD, genes orchestrating different tissue lineages, both in mouse embryonic and human adult stem cells[69,70].
+Moreover, REAC exposure counteracted MSC senescence by downregulating the expression of p16INK4, ARF, p53, and p21, involved in cell cycle regulation, reducing the number of senescence associated-beta-galactosidase positive cells, while also preserving TERT expression and telomere length[71-74].
+Radio electric conveyed fields allowed for the direct reprogramming of human skin fibroblasts toward cardiac and neurogenic lineages and synergistically enhanced the cardiogenic commitment in induced pluripotent stem cells (iPSCs) cultured in cardiogenic medium[47,75].
+In addition, radio electric conveyed fields were sufficient to induce the neurogenic phenotype in PC12 cells, a model for dopaminergic neuron studies[76].
+Finally, concerning cell reprogramming, several authors have shown that mechanical stimuli such as equiaxial stretching have an important role in reprogramming somatic cells into iPSCs, with the formation of a great number of iPSC colonies without using common viral mediated gene transduction[77].
 These findings showed the prominence of physical stimuli in opening up new strategies for cell manipulation and regenerative medicine[78,79].

 BIOACTIVE MOLECULES IN ORCHESTRATING CELL DIFFERENTIATION

-The use of nutraceuticals has been recently largely employed in regenerative medicine.
+The use of nutraceuticals has recently been largely employed in regenerative medicine.